-In many observational studies the velocity dispersion increases with height from the plane.
-In our model it is not the case for the thin disc when considering each isothermal (mono-age) population separately.
-However this gradient is naturally created when a realistic mix of different populations is considered.
-In observational samples, such as in \cite{2019MNRAS.489..176M} or \cite{2021MNRAS.506.1761S}, this is produced by the mix of populations, where at higher \zgal\ older stars (with higher dispersions) dominate.
+In many observational studies, the velocity dispersion increases with height from the plane.
+In our model, this is not the case for the thin disc when considering each isothermal (mono-age) population separately.
+However, this gradient is naturally created when a realistic mix of different populations is considered.
+In observational samples, such as in \cite{2019MNRAS.489..176M} or \cite{2021MNRAS.506.1761S}, this is produced by the mix of populations, where older stars (with higher dispersions) dominate at higher \zgal.

-\cite{2019MNRAS.489..176M} studied a large sample of 65000 stars from APOGEE DR14 and \Gaia\ DR2 covering a wide range of distances $z<2$ kpc and 4$<R<$13 kpc.
-They determined ages and used abundances to distinguish low-$\alpha$ and high-$\alpha$ sequences, corresponding to thin and thick discs respectively.
+\cite{2019MNRAS.489..176M} studied a large sample of 65000 stars from APOGEE DR14 and \Gaia\ DR2, covering a wide range of distances $z<2$ kpc and 4$<R<$13 kpc.
+These authors determined ages and used abundances to distinguish low-$\alpha$ and high-$\alpha$ sequences corresponding to thin and thick discs, respectively.
 Among other interesting results, they see very little variation of \sigR\ and \sigz\ with $z$ in each mono-age population.
 This is also what is seen in our model (Appendix\ \ref{App:Rz} Fig.~\ref{fig:Rz-dens}).
-Our maps of \sigR\ and \sigz\ show very little change with $z$ in a wide range of $R$.
-In our model to see a clear change of dispersion with $z$ it is necessary to go at large distances from the plane, in regions where the stellar densities are very small.
-They also find very long kinematic scale lengths for the thin disc but with a large uncertainty $R_{\sigma_{R}}$ = 15$^{+11}_{-4}$ kpc and $H_{\sigma_{z}}$ = 16$^{+19}_{-5}$ kpc, still compatible with ours.
+Our maps of \sigR\ and \sigz\ show very little change with $z$ over a wide range of $R$.
+In our model, to see a clear change of dispersion with $z$ it is necessary to go to large distances from the plane, in regions where the stellar densities are very small. \cite{2019MNRAS.489..176M} also find very long kinematic scale lengths for the thin disc but with a large uncertainty $R_{\sigma_{R}}$ = 15$^{+11}_{-4}$ kpc and $H_{\sigma_{z}}$ = 16$^{+19}_{-5}$ kpc, still compatible with ours.

-Concerning the AVR they modelled it with a power law index $\beta_z $ of about 0.5 for thin disc, 0.45 for metal poor stars, compatible with the value of 0.54 that we obtained in this study for the thin disc.
-On the other hand they claim a velocity dispersion ratio \sigz/\sigR=0.64$\pm$0.04 for old stars. {\bfv We find values varying from 0.4 to 0.7 for the thin disc, and around 0.74 for the thick disc} (not distinguishing their age) with in this case very little variations with $R$ and $z$, in very good agreement with their observations.
+Concerning the AVR, \cite{2019MNRAS.489..176M} modelled it with a power law index $\beta_z $ of about 0.5 for the thin disc and 0.45 for metal-poor stars, compatible with the value of 0.54 that we obtained in this study for the thin disc.
+On the other hand, they claim a velocity dispersion ratio \sigz/\sigR=0.64$\pm$0.04 for old stars.
+We find values varying from 0.4 to 0.7 for the thin disc, and around 0.74 for the thick disc (not distinguishing their age) with very little variation with $R$ and $z$ in this case, in very good agreement with their observations.